c-testsuite/c-testsuite/README.md

 # Skipping tests

 Try to skip a test if your compiler platform can NEVER pass it, the test is not appropriate.
-In that case, there is only one mechanism, add the test as a single line to the file:
+In that case, there is only one mechanism, add a command that prints a list of tests to skip on stdout named:

 ```
 ./runners/*/$TOOL.skip